 ACRE, in partnership with and supported by RRSG and RCoS, propose that in light of recent events that led to the death of George Floyd:

 • We want to be part of a community that stands shoulder to shoulder with worldwide reaction against discrimination and racism

 • We want to ensure we remember and continue to honour Stephen Lawrence’s legacy

 • We want those in positions of leadership and authority to stand up and challenge those in authority that incite racism, directly or indirectly through their actions and words, or their lack of actions and words.

 ACRE is leading the call for original signatories to the Reading Declaration to not only reaffirm their commitment to justice and to peace through ending racial discrimination, but to take immediate, demonstrable and publicised action in response to the absolute demand from the black community for equality and representation throughout society, from the class room to doctors surgeries, from corporate boardrooms to university lecture halls, from parish councils to local, regional and national government.

-We propose to extend the impact of the Declaration from Reading into a Berkshire-wide declaration and are inviting all Berkshire Local Authorities to add their commitment, support and action.
+We propose to extend the Declaration from Reading, to a Berkshire-wide Declaration and are inviting all Berkshire Local Authorities to add their commitment, support and action.